 - Post Backup Tasks

 You must set up an external host to use for backing up files.
-The host must be running Centos 6 with connectivity through SSH to the NetWitness Platform stack of hosts.
+The host must be running CentOS 6 (including the "openssh-clients" package) with connectivity through SSH to the Security Analytics stack of hosts.
+CentOS 6 Minimal does not include the "openssh-clients" package.

 Ensure that the host names for the systems to be backed up are resolvable on the backup host machine, either by DNS or listed in the /etc/hosts file.

 There are several scripts that you run during the backup process.
-You must download the zip file that contains the scripts (nw-backup-v3.0.zip) from RSA Link at this location: https://community.rsa.com/docs/DOC-81514 and copy it over to your CentOS 6 backup system.
-Click the RSA NetWitness Logs & Packets 11.3 Backup Script (nw-backup-v3.0.sh) link and extract the zip file to access the scripts.
+You must download the zip file that contains the scripts (nw-backup-v4.3.zip or later) from RSA Link at this location: https://community.rsa.com/docs/DOC-81514 and copy it over to your CentOS 6 backup system.
+Extract the zip file to access the scripts.
 The scripts are:

-- get-all-systems.sh: Creates the all-systems file, which contains a list of all your NetWitness Servers and host systems to be backed up.
+- get-all-systems.sh: Creates the all-systems file, which contains a list of all your Security Analytics Servers and host systems to be backed up.

 - ssh-propagate.sh: Automates sharing keys between the systems you are backing up and the backup host system so that you are not prompted for passwords multiple times.